 Applications received after October 1 will be considered on a space-available basis.

 If you are accepted for the Fall term, you may request to change your entry date to Summer by emailing Undergraduate Admissions.

-Admission into the LPS program does not ensure admission into any other academic program at NC State.
-The LPS program has distinctive application, admission, enrollment and credit transfer criteria which differ from other NC State traditional (face-to-face) majors.
-In this regard, our students are able to transfer more credit hours from other institutions and have flexibility to take only 30 of their last 45 credits at NC State.
+Admission into the LPS program does not allow for admission into any other academic program at NC State.
+The LPS program has a distinctive application, admission, enrollment and credit transfer criteria which differ from other NC State traditional (face-to-face) majors.
+In this regard, our students are able to transfer more credit hours from other institutions.
 Due to this, double majoring and major (curriculum) change from LPS to a traditional NC State degree is highly restricted.